 The interpretation of quantum mechanics in the context of measurements, and concepts such as state ``collapse," have troubled physicists since the inception of quantum theory.
-Pushed to their logical extreme, such issues become entangled (in the colloquial sense) with questions of consciousness, reality, etc. Bell's theorem eliminated possible ways out of this tangle via any (halfway reasonable) classical underlying theory, and the success of quantum mechanics in every application so far forces us to adopt it as a fundamental theory and face the logical consequences.
+Pushed to their logical extreme, such issues become entangled (in the colloquial sense) with questions of consciousness, reality, etc. Bell's theorem eliminated possible ways out of this tangle via any (halfway reasonable) classical underlying theory, and the success of quantum mechanics forces us to adopt it as a fundamental theory and face the logical consequences.

-The seed of the issue is the privileged role of the observer.
-Every interpretation of quantum mechanics is formulated in terms of what an observer expects to see or measure (any other formulation would be unscientific, and thus essentially useless).
+The crux of the matter is the privileged role of the observer in quantum theory.
+Every interpretation of quantum mechanics is formulated in terms of what an observer expects to see or measure (any other formulation would be unscientific).
 This dichotomy between observer and (quantum) system raises some obvious questions: are observers subject to the laws of quantum mechanics?
 (Obvious answer: yes; otherwise the theory would be openly incomplete.)
 And, who is an observer?
-(Plausible and possibly circular answer: any sufficiently complicated macroscopic system with features giving rise to ``brain-like'' activity.)
-Note that this last question is sharper than ``What is a classical system?'', and answers such as ``An observer is a quantum computer'' are, at least to me, equally unsatisfactory.
+(Plausible and possibly incomplete answer: any sufficiently complicated macroscopic system.)

 Accepting that quantum theory applies to observers, the isue of what happens to them if they are themselves observed by another (super?)observer becomes important.
-The question goes back to Schr\"odinger and his unfortunate cat, and was sharpened by a treatise of Wigner \cite{Wig}, in which he substituted the cat with another conscious observer, in what is nowadays called ``Wigner's friend" setup.
-Still, Wigner's thesis neither resolves the question of measurements on observers nor identifies any inconsistencies in quantum mechanics.
+The question goes back to Schr\"odinger and his unfortunate cat, and was sharpened by a treatise of Wigner \cite{Wig} which promoted the cat to another conscious observer, in what is nowadays called the ``Wigner's friend" setup.
+Still, Wigner's thesis neither resolved the question of measurements on observers nor identified any inconsistencies in quantum mechanics and its traditional interpretation.